Dustin Johnson buries some major memories, wins the Masters

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

-No one had a better finish than defending champion Tiger Woods, but only after the five-time Masters champion posted the highest score of his career — three balls in Rae's Creek for a 10 on the par-3 12th hole.
+No one had a better finish than Woods, but only after the five-time Masters champion posted the highest score of his career on the 12th hole.
 He finished with five birdies over the last six holes to salvage a 76.

 The betting favorite and biggest basher in golf, Bryson DeChambeau, couldn't even beat 63-year-old Bernhard Langer, who shot 71 and wound up one shot ahead of the U.S. Open champion.